chriscowley/chriscowley.me.uk/source/_posts/2013-08-01-home-made-energy-drink.markdown

 Finally, I use unrefined sugar and for the salt I use [Sel de Guérande](http://en.wikipedia.org/wiki/Gu%C3%A9rande#Salt_marshes).
 That way I know I am using the best quality ingredients, something I am sure the likes of Gatorade do not do.

 Final cost is minimal, but it seems to work for me.
-Everyone is different, so these may levels need adjusting for you.
+Everyone is different, so these levels need adjusting for you.